 Once the Performance Moderation Committee has concluded the moderation process, HR will be provided with all recorded decisions to collate all the decisions and evaluation scores.

-Contracting for Individual Performance
+Contracting for Performance

-All employees must enter and sign performance agreements before the end of Ma.
+All employees must enter and sign performance agreements before the end of March.

-A new employee must enter into a performance agreement with a job description within (1) calendar of employment; however, the performance assessment of such an employee will be done retrospectively from the day of assumption of duty;
+A new employee must enter into a performance agreement with a job description within one (1) month of employment; however, the performance assessment of such an employee will be done retrospectively from the day of assumption of duty;

 For a new employee, the first assessment will be conducted at the end of the probation;

-If an employee changes his job role, a new performance agreement with a job description must be entered into within fourteen (1) calendar days of commencement of the new role and a performance assessment must take both roles into consideration.
+If an employee changes his / her job role, a new performance agreement with a job description must be entered into within one (1) month of commencement of the new role and a performance assessment must take both roles into consideration.
 Subsection 11.6.3 also applies.

 The content of the performance agreement must include the following: